Catechesis of the Good Shepherd

 When is the CGS in session?

-The Atrium is open to the all preschoolers and kindergarten students at the Early Childhood Center.
+The Atrium is open to the all first grade and second grade students at the elementary.
+Lessons for the third grade are currently being developed.

 Who will work with the children in the Atrium?